 MTF top surgery is performed in much the same way as a traditional breast augmentation, involving the patient’s choice of implant size, shape, material, and placement to achieve the results they desire.
 Dr. MacLennan will help you make these decisions during your consultation, helping you choose the implants that are appropriate for your body type and aesthetic goals.
 Surgery will take place under general anesthesia.
 A small incision will then be made, usually under the breast crease, and the implant is then placed.
 The incisions will then be closed and bandaged.

 Recovery after male to female top surgery is similar to traditional breast augmentation recovery.
 Some swelling, bruising, and general discomfort can be expected for several days, but this is manageable with medication and ice.
 Patients should plan for about a week off work and may want someone there to help care for them for the first few days.
 Strenuous activity should be avoided for about 3-4 weeks.
 Over the next several months, swelling will continue to diminish and the implants will settle under the skin for more natural-looking results.

-To learn more about male to female top surgery and to find out which techniques are right for you, contact our office and schedule your consultation with board certified plastic surgeon Dr. MacLennan.
+To learn more about male to female top surgery and to find out which techniques are right for you, contact our office and request your consultation with board certified plastic surgeon Dr. MacLennan.